 What are Early Phase Trials?

-During the early phases (phases 1 and 2), researchers determine:
+During the early phases (phases I and II), researchers determine:

 - Whether a new treatment is safe

 - What its side effects are

 - The best dose of the new treatment

 Who May Benefit From Early Phase Clinical Trials?

 In general, early phase studies are for patients who are fighting diseases that are no longer responding to standard therapies or patients who have diseases that do not have a standard treatment.
 For these patients, early phase research may offer another option and the opportunity to make a positive impact on future generations of cancer patients.

 What Types of Early Phase Trials Are Available?

 - Targeted therapies